 What You’ll Need

-Music supervisors are great as well, they have a lot of their plate, but are open and willing to work with anyone who can provide what they need in terms music.
+Music supervisors are great as well, they have a lot on their plate, but are open and willing to work with anyone who can provide what they need in terms of music.

 3) Sound Libraries/Loops